solidi/writing/81-the-man-who-made-magic.md

 Another man in this parking lot would later co-invent an application millions of people wear, subsequently sold to a company that embodies the essence of modern footwear.

 There were many examples of men in this very place.
 The intensity of the inventive gaze filled this parking lot in the last century.
-Men with aeronautical, astronautical, and government identification appeared.
-Our believing toy man and our skeptical scientist.
+Men with aeronautical, astronautical, and government identification appeared, including our believing toy man and skeptical scientist.

 This investor in the engine pushed the inventor to the brink of getting everyone in the public to watch.
 And now he had done it.
 The inventor was, for once, nervous.